Popular with visitors from neighbouring countries along with Austrian locals, Innsbruck is compact, festive and wonderful.

 For a unique market experience with a view, hop on the funicular to the Hungerburg Christmas Market.
 This mountainside market offers visitors a combination of festive treats and panoramic views of the city below.

-Hungerburg dates: 24th November 2023 to 6th January 2024.
+Hungerburg dates: 23rd November 2024 to 6th January 2025 (unconfirmed).

 Opening times: